 The batter is very similar to the one I use for my baja tacos.
 Light and airy they sort of remind me of McDonald’s chicken nuggets.
 Not that I’ve eaten there in several years.

 There’s only a few simply ingredients in the entire recipe and the hardest part is frying.
 If you’re a normal person though and don’t get totally freaked out by frying things you should be just fine.
 They fry up quick, less than 10 minutes working in batches.
-I just have a phobia of frying so I tend to jump and scream at every little crackle and pop of hot oil.

 I usually serve them with ketchup, whole grain mustard, and ranch dressing.
 If you’re making these ahead of time you can crisp them up by toasting them in a toaster oven or under the broiler for a few minutes.
 Simple, delicious, and everyone loves chicken nuggets!